Slave Compensation Act 1837: History

 Payments of the bonds to the descendants of creditors was only finalised in 2015 when the British Government decided to modernise the gilt portfolio by redeeming all remaining undated gilts.
-The long gap between this money being borrowed and its repayment was due to the type of financial instrument that was used, rather than the amount of money borrowed.
+The long gap between this money being borrowed and the final repayment of any portion that may still have been outstanding was due to the type of financial instrument that was used, rather than the amount of money borrowed.

-British historian Nicholas Draper in his book, The Price of Emancipation: Slave-Ownership, Compensation and British Society at the End of Slavery, states that, "Nathan Rothschild and his brother-in-law Moses Montefiore led a syndicate underwriting the issue of three new series of securities to raise £15 million: we don’t know how much they distributed or sub-underwrote.
+British historian Nicholas Draper, in his book The Price of Emancipation: Slave-Ownership, Compensation and British Society at the End of Slavery, states that "Nathan Rothschild and his brother-in-law Moses Montefiore led a syndicate underwriting the issue of three new series of securities to raise £15 million: we don’t know how much they distributed or sub-underwrote.
 A further £5 million was paid out directly in government stock".

 Legacy and evaluation

-The Slave Compensation Act 1837 was the world's first major act of compensated emancipation.
+The Slavery Abolition Act 1833 (3 & 4 Will.
+4. c.
+73) contained provision for payments to slave owners in Cape of Good Hope, Mauritius, and the Virgin Islands as compensation for their loss of property in order to persuade them to allow the legislation to be passed.
+The Slave Compensation Act 1837 widened the compensation to cover the owner of any African slave in any colony.
+Much of the compensation was paid in Reduced Annuities, which were quickly sold and the money sent abroad.
+As a consequence, the financial crisis of the mid-1830s was worsened, causing distress and unemployment to working people in Britain.

 Chair of the CARICOM Reparations Commission, Sir Hilary Beckles, has pointed out that the taxes of many descendants of slaves in the UK have been used to repay the compensation loan, which he called "the greatest act of political immorality".
 Many wealthy families in the UK have benefited from the compensation, and today's generations continue to benefit.